owengage/chess/README.md

 a game it isn't obvious if there is really a knight that can move there--unless you track the game.
 So turning the PGN into high-level tokens will make writing a parser powered by my `Game` class a lot simpler, which is the second part.

+In order to push through a nice database of PGN it will be useful to be able to accept PGN with a different starting position.
+This requires parsing FEN/EDN notation.
+My lexer should also be able to decode games one after the other, and making a parser that is happy to split up games.

+* Create parser that returns all the moves for a game
+* Create validator that runs moves through a `Game` checking everything agrees.
+* Parse FEN and observe that tag in the game parser.

 ## TODOs

 * Speed up move generation.
 Benchmark!